chris-lundberg/loan-default-prediction/README.md

 ## Serving API Example

 The `api` directory contains a Dockerfile and Python code that implements a simple REST API for serving the trained model.

+To build the Docker image, navigate to the `api` directory and run:

+`docker build -t api .`